 PLEASE TAKE A LOOK AT OUR RESOURCE BINDER BY CLICKING ON THE .PDF ABOVE!
-We see Compassionate Advocacy as a basic need for all human beings.
+We see Advocacy as a basic need for all human beings.
+DIRECT ADVOCACY means providing the opportunity for 1-on-1 mentoring & relationships.
 It doesn’t have to be complicated; sometimes advocacy just means someone to walk through life with.
 Our team of advocates volunteer on school campuses, in homes, and through outreach to ensure the women and children in our community know that we love them, and that we will do whatever it takes to keep them safe .
 For a victim of trauma or a trafficking survivor, advocacy is especially necessary as many people they will encounter in their lives will have no idea what kind of toll this trauma has taken on them.
 An advocate’s job BEGINS there.
 By walking alongside a survivor.
-By ensuring that they have access to resources so that they might be able to navigate life with the same opportunities as anyone else.
-What is an Advocate?
-An advocate can be the person to which youth may turn when they are stressed and feel like they can’t go on.
-An advocate can be someone who ensures that other resource providers truly provide what they promise, AND do so safely, with the survivor’s freedom and best interests in mind.
+What is a "DIRECT" Advocate?
+A "Direct Advocate "or what we simply refer to as an "advocate" can be the person to which youth may turn when they are stressed and feel like they can’t go on.
+An advocate can be someone who ensures that other resource providers truly provide what they promise AND do so safely, with the survivor’s freedom and best interests in mind.
 In all of this the advocate holds the hand of a damaged human being and expresses God’s LOVE through Compassion.

 Providing for lifelong needs The reality is that if not provided the ability for relational trust to form or spiritual restoration to take place, our survivors may continue to struggle the rest of their lives with the trauma they have experienced.
 These young people have had their lives interrupted and freedom stripped away; traumatized to the point where they no longer see themselves as human beings capable of giving love or worthy of receiving it.
 It is vital that WE provide an environment that teaches them what FREEDOM really looks like.